TUTvision/MuSHRoom/README.md

 		— depth/	# same with Kinect
 		— polycam_mesh/		# mesh provided by polycam, not aligned with the pose, just for visulization.
 		— polycam_pointcloud.ply	# point cloud provided by polycam, just for visulization.
-		— sdf_dataset_all/	# sdfstudio format dataset used for testing with a different sequence — sdf_dataset_train/	# sdfstudio format dataset used for testing within a single sequence — sdf_dataset_all_interp_4	# same with Kinect
+		— sdf_dataset_all_interp_4	# same with Kinect
 		— sdf_dataset_train_interp_4	# same with Kinect
 		— test.txt	# same with Kinect